Skip to content

 Magallana gigas

-In Devon Pacific oysters are a particular problem on the south coast.
-Less is known about records on the north Devon coast.
+Pacific Oysters are a particular problem on the south Devon coast.
+Less is known about records in north Devon.

 Actions

-• Regular monitoring and control of oyster populations can help stop outbreaks early.
-Manually removing Pacific oysters from affected areas can help to reduce their numbers.
+• Regular monitoring and control of oyster populations can help stop outbreaks developing.
+Manually removing Pacific Oysters from affected areas can help to reduce their numbers.
 This method is labour-intensive but can be effective in small, localised areas.

 Where to focus action

-All Devon’s estuaries and intertidal habitats where they occur.
+All Devon’s estuaries and intertidal habitats where the species occurs.

 A small silver fish lies in a white try, next to a ruler indicating it is about 8cm long.